meirisoda/obsidian/School_Fall2023/PSCL389/Writing Assignments/Week 10 Writing Assignment.md

 The weather is also affecting how I view my happiness and the things that make me happy.

 Update: I am feeling a bit better but regarding my goals and the feeling of separation between me currently and my goals is quite depressing.
-I know
+I know that I am not necessarily thinking the clearest I can